nevinbuilds/bruniai-action/docs/getting-started.md

 # Getting Started

-This guide will help you set up and start using the Visual Regression Testing tool locally using Python.
+This guide will help you set up and start using the Visual Regression Testing tool locally.
+This is a TypeScript-based application that runs on Node.js.

 ## Prerequisites

-- Python 3.10 or higher
+- Node.js 20 or higher
-- Node.js and npm
+- npm (comes with Node.js)
 - Git
 - OpenAI API key

 ## Installation Steps

-We highly recommend using the automated setup script for a smoother experience.

-1.  **Run the Setup Script (Recommended)**
+1.  **Clone the Repository**

     ```bash
-    ./scripts/setup.sh
-    ```

-    This script will perform all the necessary installation steps, from setting up the Python virtual environment to installing Playwright browsers.

-    After running the script, please proceed to step 8 (Set Up Environment Variables) if you haven't already.

-2.  **Clone the Repository**

-    ```bash
     git clone <repository-url>
     cd <repository-name>
     ```

-3.  **Set Up Python Virtual Environment**
+2.  **Install Dependencies**

     ```bash
-    python3 -m venv venv310
-    source venv310/bin/activate  # On Windows, use: venv310\Scripts\activate
-    # IMPORTANT: Ensure your virtual environment is activated before proceeding with the following steps.
+    npm install
     ```

-4.  **Install Python Dependencies**
+3.  **Build TypeScript**

     ```bash
-    pip install -r requirements.txt
+    npm run build
     ```

-5.  **Install the Package in Development Mode**
+4.  **Install Playwright Browsers**

     ```bash
-    pip install -e .
+    npx playwright install --with-deps chromium
     ```

-6.  **Install Playwright MCP**

-    ```bash
-    npm install -g @playwright/mcp
-    ```

-7.  **Install Playwright Browsers**

-    ```bash
-    npx playwright install
-    ```
+    **Note**: Playwright browsers are required because Stagehand uses Playwright under the hood for browser automation.

-8.  **Set Up Environment Variables**
+5.  **Set Up Environment Variables**
     Create a `.env` file in the root directory and add your OpenAI API key:

     ```